jpiechura/computational-genomics-playground/README.md

 This repo demonstrates a minimal, reproducible setup for GWAS-style workflows using **Nextflow** with **containerized tools**.
 In short, the pipeline downloads a subset of the **1000 genomes** Human Genome dataset based on inputs and filters the data for various QC criteria.
 Currently, **GCTA** is used to simulate a quantitative signal for demonstrative purposes. **PLINK** is used to test for association of individual SNPs with the simulated quantitative phenotype and produce a list of linked regions of statistically significant SNPs that are associated with the phenotype.
 Finally, **SuSiE-RSS** is used to fine-map SNPs within each linked region of SNPs to determine whether multiple independent causal variants are present and to compute posterior inclusion probabilities and credible sets.
 I plan to end some further plotting functionality to improve exploration of results.

+The pipeline assumes **system prerequisites** (Java, Nextflow, a container runtime) and then runs everything inside containers for reproducibility.

 ## Why this repo?

 - **Reproducible by default:** all heavy lifting runs inside containers.